-7. Supporting Operation Hope Foundation (OHF)
+7. Supporting The ASK Foundation (ASK)

-The Operation Hope Foundation (OHF) is a charitable non-profit organization from Singapore.
-Successful in Cambodia and Nepal, the OHF opens a children shelter for about 100-120 orphans and underprivileged children aged 6-12 years old at 180-180/1 Moo 10, Pong Pa, Kaengsopa, Wangthong, Phitsanulok, Thailand.
+The ASK Foundation (ASK), former name Operation Hope Foundation (OHF) has renamed to ASK Foundation (ASK) on 7 November 2016, is a charitable non-profit organization from Singapore.
+Successful in Cambodia and Nepal, the ASK opens a children shelter for about 100-120 orphans and underprivileged children aged 6-12 years old at 180-180/1 Moo 10, Pong Pa, Kaengsopa, Wangthong, Phitsanulok, Thailand.

-The OHF is currently taking care of over 100 children aged 6-12 (approximately 50 boys and 50 girls).
+The ASK is currently taking care of over 100 children aged 6-12 (approximately 50 boys and 50 girls).
 In addition to compulsory education, various activities and classes are scheduled for these students, e.g. English language, basic computer skill, chicken farming, and home-grown vegetable gardening for cooking purpose.

-The Company has supported the OHF on proposal for the permission to open the children shelter.
-At the Board of Directors' meeting No. 3/2014 on April 2, 2014 regarding corporate social responsibility (CSR) processes, the Company considered its support on the OHF for ratification.
+The Company has supported the ASK on proposal for the permission to open the children shelter.
+At the Board of Directors' meeting No. 3/2014 on April 2, 2014 regarding corporate social responsibility (CSR) processes, the Company considered its support on the ASK for ratification.

-The OHF is responsible for all its expense.
-S11 Group supports the OHF on its construction and surrounding, facilities, and operations.
-The Company helps the OHF design and supervise the construction, lends the OHF its own properties e.g. construction equipment, vehicles, and manpower to help build dining hall, dormitory, water tanks, lighting system, water pumps, and fencing, and sends its employees to help periodically.
+The ASK is responsible for all its expense.
+S11 Group supports the ASK on its construction and surrounding, facilities, and operations.
+The Company helps the ASK design and supervise the construction, lends the ASK its own properties e.g. construction equipment, vehicles, and manpower to help build dining hall, dormitory, water tanks, lighting system, water pumps, and fencing, and sends its employees to help periodically.